Applied Network Administration and Design, ANAD is aimed at two audiences with related industry experience.

 This associate certificate was developed by Kevin Cudihee – Program Head for PTS, in conjunction with subject matter experts: Farshad Abasi, Chi -En Huang, Fraser Robertson, Pal Singh, Steve Overland, Steven Ng, Karim Lalji and Masoud Fereidonian.
-Additional courses were developed by Sean Nelson and Tom Yerex.
+Additional courses were developed by Sean Nelson.

 Questions or comments?